G-M-twostay/Go-Utils/Maps/README.md

 High performance, simple concurrent HashMap implementations.
+Most importantly, they're correct.

 However, for single threaded case, you are probably better-off using default map as this wasn't the intended use case for these implementations.
 In the worst case, these implementations are all very simple and easy to understand(a sorted